dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 ## How self-interest gets into trouble

 The first part of the book asks, do ethical theories eat themselves?
-Let's start with the idea that it's rational to do what's best for you.
+We'll start with the idea that it's rational to do what's best for you.

 **The desert hitchhiker**